melisabardhi/melisabardhi.github.io/_posts/2020-12-14-challenges_in_machine_learning.markdown

 Successful anomaly detection hinges on an ability to accurately analyze time series data in real time.
 Time series data is typically a pair of two items: a timestamp for when a metric is measured, and the value associated with that metric.
 To detect outliers and spot anomalies real-time, a potential outlier is compared to peers, trends or a baseline.

 Examples:
-* Detecting the appearance of an anomoly in satellite imagery
+* Detecting the appearance of an anomoly on earth's surface or atmosphere using satellite imagery
 * IT performance monitoring on resource consumption (such as abnormal CPU usage, memory usage, spikes, high/low loads)
 * Monitoring abnormal network traffic, such as traffic from unknown IP addresses or high volume to a specific host
 * Banks identifying unusual transactions and requesting customer verification